parmegv/leap_doc/docs/platform/quick-start.md

 Our goal
 ------------------

 We are going to create a minimal LEAP provider offering OpenVPN service.
 This basic setup can be expanded by adding more OpenVPN nodes to increase capacity, or more webapp and couchdb nodes to increase availability (performance wise, a single couchdb and a single webapp are more than enough for most usage, since they are only lightly used, but you might want redundancy).
+Please note: currently it is not possible to safely add additional couchdb nodes at a later point.
+They should all be added in the beginning, so please consider carefully if you would like more before proceeding.

 Our goal is something like this: